Metallic quantum criticality enabled by flat bands in a kagome lattice

 \baselineskip24pt

 \begin{sciabstract} Strange metals arise in a variety of platforms for strongly correlated electrons, ranging from the cuprates, heavy fermions to flat band systems.
 Motivated by recent experiments in kagome metals, we study a Hubbard model on a kagome lattice whose noninteracting limit contains flat bands.
-A Kondo lattice description is constructed, in which the degrees of freedom are exponentially localized molecular orbitals.
-We identify an orbital-selective Mott transition through an extended dynamical mean field theory of the effective model.
-The transition describes a quantum critical point at which quasiparticles are lost and strange metallicity emerges.
-Our theoretical work opens up a new route for realizing beyond-Landau quantum criticality and emergent quantum phases that it nucleates. \end{sciabstract} 0.1cm
+A Kondo lattice description is constructed, in which the correlation effects are captured by symmetry preserving and exponentially localized molecular orbitals.
+These compact molecular orbitals represent the local degrees of freedom that emerge from topological flat bands.
+We identify a quantum critical point at which quasiparticles are lost and strange metallicity emerges.
+Our theoretical work opens up a new route for realizing beyond-Landau quantum criticality, as well as the associated strange metallicity and emergent quantum phases. \end{sciabstract} 0.1cm

 { {$^\ast$To whom correspondence should be addressed; E-mail: qmsi@rice.edu.} }